charliecalvert/CloudNotes/Assignments/Docker/DockerFile.md

     docker build -t <DOCKER-HUB-NAME>/ubuntu-base .

-When running the above command, not the period at the end.
+When running the above command, note the period at the end.

 Run it like this: